“How come Gibbs is wearing a coat in Arizona in the summer?”

 Garry and I have done a tiny bit of movie “extra” work so I’m guessing it goes like this: “Go find something that fits in wardrobe and be on set in ten.”

 Everyone hustles off to wardrobe, which looks like a jumble sale or the clothing racks at the Salvation Army store.
-Most of the clothing in the wardrobe probably came from a second-hand source, for all I know their local Salvation Army shop.
+Most of the clothing in the wardrobe probably came from some second-hand source or other.

-The cast dives in looking for something that fits.
+Everyone dives in looking for something that fits.
 As soon as they find an outfit … any outfit … they head for a changing booth, then off to be on set before someone yells at them.
 Stars get slightly better wardrobe or wear their own clothing.
-Wearing ones own clothing on TV shows and movies are quite common.
+Wearing ones own clothing, both on TV shows and movies is common.
 I understand why.

 The real question is not why everyone on a show is poorly or inappropriately dressed.
 It’s whether or not the people who produce the show think we won’t notice.

 My theory is they don’t care if we notice or not.
 They don’t want to spend money on a wardrobe.
 They figure if you and I notice, we won’t care.
 In any case, we’ll keep watching.
 And they’re right.
 It’s a bottom-line world.
-The wardrobe is an area where corners can easily be cut.
+A wardrobe is one area where corners can be easily cut.

 The thing is, we do notice.
 You don’t need to be a professional critic or especially astute to see the incongruities of television costuming.

 It’s not just costumes, either.
 Sloppy editing, crappy scripts, stupid plots that include blatant factual and continuity errors.
 Ultimately, we do stop watching.
 Because it’s obvious they don’t care so why should we?